Before the pomp and circumstance.

 - Joshua Award: Given to the senior who most consistently displays positive participation and leadership in student activities and student government.

-For the latter three awards, seniors must have completed their entire junior and senior years at WCS to be eligible.
+For the latter three awards, seniors must have completed their entire junior and senior years at WC to be eligible.